Company Secretary (India)

-A Company Secretary in India is a qualified secretary of the Institute of Company Secretaries of India (ICSI).
+A Company Secretary in India is a qualified member of the Institute of Company Secretaries of India (ICSI).
 Prerequisites for membership are successful completions of the ICSI theory and practical training exams.
 Company Secretaries are required for every Indian Company listing on the stock exchange, public or private, with share capitals of Rs 10 crores or higher.
 As a qualified professional, a company secretary is required to perform the duties enumerated by the ICSI for organisations engaged in manufacturing or service for ensuring proper compliance with legal and taxation-related controls to be followed through the course of its operations.
 These policies clear any ambiguities for the organisations in the maintenance of their book of accounts.
 The ICSI has +70000 Company Secretaries.
 Their roles include facilitating meetings of the Board of Directors, providing guidance on formation, mergers and liquidations and representing the company in arbitration or the Company Law Board, among other tasks.